-- Social, political, and historical influences impact the construction of a novel or work of nonfiction. - Authors employ specific elements of craft that impact meaning and effect. - An author explores a larger idea about society and the world through writing.
+- Social, political, and historical influences impact the construction of print, broadcast, and social media. - Authors employ specific elements of craft that impact meaning and effect. - An author explores a larger idea about society and the world through writing. - Reader's consult a range of reliable sources when developing a critical journalistic stance.